spiral-project/daybed/docs/source/terminology.rst

     Permissions
     Permission
-        An operation name, that allows access rules, to approve or deny requests on :term:`models`, :term:`records` or :term:`tokens`.
+        An operation name used to allow or deny requests on :term:`models`, :term:`records` or :term:`tokens`.
         Permissions are given to :term:`identifiers` as an associative array on models.

-        For example, when trying to delete a record, if the request's *identifier* has not ``delete_records`` among its permission on this model, it will be denied.
+        For example, when trying to delete a record, if the request's *identifier* don't have ``delete_records`` among its permission on this model, the permission will be denied.

         See :ref:`permissions section <permissions-section>`.

     Credentials
-        Credentials are a way to authenticate yourself, and have two parts:
+        Credentials are a way to authenticate yourself, and have composed of two parts:

         1. an **id** -- :term:`identifier` that you can publicly share;
-        2. a **key** -- similar to a password.
+        2. a **key** -- similar to a password (you may prefer to not share it).

     Identifier
     Identifiers
         A unique *id*, part of the :term:`credentials`, that will be associated to the models and records you created.

-        It is mentionned in :term:`permissions`.
+        Identifiers are used to define :term:`permissions`.

     Token
     Tokens
+    Hawk-Session-Token
-        A *session token* (a.k.a ``Hawk-Session-Token``) is a string, which is unique for each pair of *id* and *key*, and helps you keep, handle or share your credentials as a simple string.
+        An unique string from each pair of *id* and *key*, and helps you keep, handle or share your credentials as a simple string.